WSU-kduncan/cicd-3120-mbarlage/README.md

   - what does it do and when
   ```
   A Github workflow performs an action whenever it is told to.
 In our case, we are creating a workflow
-  for building and puhsing an image to Docker.
-It will do this everytime we make a commit to Github.
+  for building and pushing an image to Docker.
+It will do this everytime we make a push to Github.
   ```
   - what variables in workflow are custom to your project
   ```